• ABOUT US

 Otherwise, this is the procedure for Saudi Arabia:

-• Obtain a Veterinary Health Certificate with an accompanying letter from your vet, and addressed to the Director of Customs, Saudi Arabia.
+• Obtain a Veterinary Health Certificate, addressed to the Director of Customs, Saudi Arabia, with an accompanying letter from your vet.
 The Certificate must confirm that the animal is up-to-date on vaccinations, and is free from rabies and other diseases.
-The Certificate must be attested by the relevant government ministry of the exporting country's national government (Canada, see: Canada Food Inspection Agency – Dog and Cat Exports; USA, see: United States Department of Agriculture – Animal and Plant Health Inspection Service), and then authenticated by the Saudi Arabian embassy or consulate.
+The Certificate must be attested by the relevant government ministry of the exporting country's national government (Canada, see: Canada Food Inspection Agency - Dog and Cat Exports; USA, see: United States Department of Agriculture - Animal and Plant Health Inspection Service, and then authenticated by the Saudi Arabian embassy or consulate.

-• Pet owners must also have an import permit from the Saudi Arabia National Authority for the Protection of Wildlife and Development (see contact details below).
+• Pet owners must also obtain an import permit from the Saudi Arabia National Authority for the Protection of Wildlife and Development (see contact details below).

 • On arrival in Saudi Arabia, animals have to be collected from the Saudi Cargo depot, where a customs declaration must be completed.